On approximations of Feynman path integrals: 2 Definitions and the main theorem

-In [HH1] we showed that the approximations of operators studied in the paper indeed approximate the operators.
+In [HH1] we showed that the approximations of the operators studied in the paper indeed approximate the operators.
 However, we were not able to show that always the obvious approximations approximate the operators correctly (i.e. as in Lemma 2 below).
-In particular we were not able to show even in the harmonic oscillator case that the operators $e^{-it((P^{2}_{N}/2m)+V_{N})/\hbar}$ approximate $e^{-it((P^{2}/2m)+V)/\hbar}$ from $L_{2}(\R )$ correctly (for potential energy operators $V_{N}$ and $V$, see below and in this harmonic oscillator case we were able to find the approximations but they were not these obvious ones).
-In the (lucky?) cases when $e^{-it((P^{2}_{N}/2m)+V_{N})/\hbar}$ actually approximates $e^{-it((P^{2}/2m)+V)/\hbar}$ correctly, we can get much smoother theory than the one below.
-E.g. we do not need Trotter formula in $L_{2}(\R )$ (i.e. Assumption 2 below), we just apply it in spaces $H_{N}$ and there it holds always since the spaces have finite dimensions.
-In fact in spaces $H_{N}$ the version of Trotter formula we have is much stronger than the one we will use in $L_{2}(\R )$.
-Also, we do not need to look first constant $\d$'s and then diagonalize as we do below, as $\d$ we can choose any function that grows fast enough.
-However, if $\d$ grows too fast we may loose Remark 4, which is not needed in the proof of my main theorem, but it is needed when I argue that the approximations indeed approximate Feynman path integral.
-I believe that there is room between fast enough and loosing Remark 4 but I have not diged deep enough to the theory of Trotter-Kato formula in finite dimensional spaces (the speed of convergense) to know for sure.
-There are probably also other ways to circum navigate the problem, if this approach tuns out to reasonable.
+As mentioned above, we were not able to show even in the harmonic oscillator case that the operators $e^{-it((P^{2}_{N}/2m)+V_{N})/\hbar}$ approximate $e^{-it((P^{2}/2m)+V)/\hbar}$ from $L_{2}(\R )$ correctly (for potential energy operators $V_{N}$ and $V$, see below and in this harmonic oscillator case we were able to find the approximations but they were not these obvious ones).
+In the (lucky?) cases when the operators $e^{-it((P^{2}_{N}/2m)+V_{N})/\hbar}$ actually approximate $e^{-it((P^{2}/2m)+V)/\hbar}$ correctly, we might be able to get much smoother theory than the one below because e.g. we would not need Trotter formula in $L_{2}(\R )$ (i.e. Assumption 2 below), we just apply it in the spaces $H_{N}$ and there it holds always since the spaces have finite dimensions.
+In fact in the spaces $H_{N}$ the version of Trotter formula we have is much stronger than the one we will use in $L_{2}(\R )$.
+However, there may also be problems.
+The needed growth pace of $\d$ might be too much for Remark 2 below and also the problem with $K^{t/n}_{N^{d}_{k}}$ mentioned in the previous paragraph may couse problems if one tries to get rid of the two step approach we use in Section 3, where we look first constant functions $\d$ and then by diagonalizing find the final $\d$.

-However the following approximation result was proved in [HH1] (Proposition 2.15):
+However, the following approximation result was proved in [HH1] (Proposition 2.15):